 Singapore’s PDPA was enacted in 2012.
 It sits between the EU’s Data Protection Directive and the GDPR.
 As such, it retains many well-established and familiar features but very few of the innovations used in the GDPR.

 One of these artefacts concerns what the PDPA calls the “consent obligation”.
 The consent obligation requires the consent of a data object before an organisation can process personal data.
 Unfortunately, reality does not work out like that.
 As is consistent with experience, data subjects in Singapore don’t “consent” much substantively, and the exception swallows the rule.
 Other laws, the exceptions in the schedules of the PDPA and the “reasonable” requirement all qualify the consent obligation.

 Instead of looking to the GDPR, the latest amendments to the PDPA “double down” on the consent obligation.
 Sure, the schedules will undergo some housekeeping and streamlining.
 Deemed consent is expanded.
 Two new exceptions are introduced — legitimate interests and business improvement.
 (Curiously “legitimate interests”; sounds like one of the legal bases in the GDPR.)

 Given the Law Reform Committee’s view that the PDPA is sound, the consent obligation will be with us for a long time.

 A flow chart to understand the Consent Obligation

-As I shown above, I am not a big fan of this convoluted consent obligation.
-I like the legal bases in the GDPR more.
+As I showed above, I am not a big fan of this convoluted consent obligation.
+I like the legal bases of the GDPR more.
 They are easier to explain, and the exceptions don’t control the rule.
 By conceding that consent is unable to explain user rights fully, the GDPR accords better to reality.